PGM-Lab/InferPy/README.md

-# INFERPY: The Python Library for Probabilistic Modelling
+# INFERPY: A Python Library for Probabilistic Modelling

 INFERPY is a high-level API for probabilistic modelling written in Python and capable of running on top of Edward, Tensorflow and Apache Spark.
 INFERPY's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, simple probablistic modelling, scalable inference and robust model validation.